LSA Christmas Fair

 - An immersive curriculum with skills being reinforced through cross-curricular learning throughout the year.

 - Planning that covers all aspects of the National Curriculum and is carefully linked to other subject areas to create a more immersive experience for the pupils during each term.

 - History topics link directly to our English ‘Power of Reading’ texts such as Treason-Tudor; Goodnight Mr Tom- World War 2; Street Child- Victorians; The Thieves of Ostia- Romans etc

-- Lessons planned according to the key skills identified by the subject lead, which are embedded into learning objectives and progress both throughout each year and from year to year.
+- Lessons planned according to the key skills identified by the subject lead, which progress both throughout each year and from year to year.

 - Our skills progression grids allow teachers to plan lessons, considering prior knowledge and skills covered in previous years.

 - Metacognitive approaches are embedded into lessons to allow the children to organise their thinking and prior knowledge, as well as giving them opportunities to question more deeply and reflect on their own learning and how they will use it moving forward.

 - We plan for effective use of educational visits and visitors, to enrich and enhance the children’s learning experience and the history curriculum.
 Children have opportunities to immerse themselves in History and act out historical events both in school with ‘Now Press play’ and out on visits.

 - Prep-For-Learning tasks are set for pupils to obtain key knowledge ahead of lessons, so that more practical, skills-based lessons can be planned.

 - Teachers are provided with regular opportunities to develop their own subject knowledge through sharing good practice, CPD, peer observation and visiting experts.